aws-samples/amazon-cloudfront-keygroup-signed-url-sample/README.md

 <img alt="Architecture" src="./images/architecture.png" />

 1. The admin user will invoke the rotate keys [AWS Lambda](https://aws.amazon.com/lambda/) when required.
-2. The rotate keys AWS Lambda will use the current symmetric key from [AWS Key Management Service](https://aws.amazon.com/kms/) to call generateDataKeyPair which will be converted to PEM format
+2. The rotate keys AWS Lambda will use the current [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks) from [AWS Key Management Service](https://aws.amazon.com/kms/) to call [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) which will be converted to PEM format
 3. The generated private key PEM is stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to be used later when signing URLs
 4. The generated public key PEM is stored as a CloudFront Public key.
 The CloudFront Key Group is also updated with the new Public key.
 5. The admin user will invoke the sign url AWS Lambda to generate a [CloudFront signed url](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html) for each file required by the end user.